European Business School (EBS)

 Study law in Lyon, France and get a jump on your LLM in International Business Law.
 With careful academic planning, students can take one semester on exchange that applies to their TRU JD and their first semester of UCLy’s LLM in International Business Law.
-Within the following two years students may return to UCLy to complete their LLM in just one more semester.
+Within the following one year students may return to UCLy to complete their LLM in just one more semester.
 Lyon draws international students and professors from around the world.

 Westfalische Wilhelms-Universitat Munster (WWU)

 Founded in 1780, WWU Munster boasts 44,000 students, 8% of which are international.
 Note, semesters at WWU run mid-October to February and mid-April to August and many of their courses are scheduled in a block format.
 Situated in the north-western part of the country, this city of 300,000 is known as the bicycle capital of Germany.

 Founded over three centuries ago, the University of Wroclaw is one of the largest universities in the region with over 26,000 students.

 The Faculty of Law, Administration and Economics is one of the largest in Poland.
 Its tradition dates back to the Prussian law school established in 1811.
 Over 12,000 students are taught at this faculty by 200 scholars and 170 students are enrolled in PhD programs.
 The faculty offers international exchange programs and is proud to host international students from Europe, Russia, Kazakhstan and African countries.
 Students can become members of clubs and societies and participate in national and international conferences and symposia.